Udon Noodle Soup with Pork

 When cooked and served in a claypot (nabe) as shown, this dish is also known as nabeyaki udon (鍋焼きうどん), though you can use any casserole, pot and serving bowl.

 Stay in touch on Instagram

 Don’t Miss a Recipe!

 Receive new recipes updates in your email box:

 To get a springy udon (うどん) texture with a ‘bite’, do not overcook the udon noodles.
-I dish them out of the boiling water right after the noodles separate, drain them in a strainer and run tap water immediately over the noodles before serving.
+I dish them out of the boiling water right after the noodles separates, drain them in a strainer and run tap water immediately over the noodles before serving.